tagazok/my-workshops/custom-vision/tutorial.md

 ### Deploy your project

 Now that you have secured your code, you only need to push it to your GitHub repository.
-This will trigger a GitHub Action and your project will be automaticalLy deployed on Azure
+This will trigger a GitHub Action and your project will be automaticalLy deployed on Azure.

-Go back to your Custom Vision resource in the Azure portal
+Go back to your Custom Vision resource in the Azure portal.

 ![Resource overview of your project](media/resource-overview.png) In the `Overview` menu, you can find the public url of your website.
 Click on it.